akthammomani/Casual_Conversation_Chatbot/README.md

 **LSTM Model with Attention Mechanism and GloVe:**

-- **Embedding Layer**: Transforms input words (represented as integers) into `300-dimensional dense vectors` using `pre-trained GloVe embeddings`.
+- **Embedding Layer**: Transforms input words (represented as integers) into 300-dimensional dense vectors using pre-trained GloVe embeddings.
-- **Bidirectional LSTM Layer**: A bidirectional LSTM layer with `256 units` is used to capture context from both the forward and backward directions of the input sequence
+- **Bidirectional LSTM Layer**: A bidirectional LSTM layer with 256 units is used to capture context from both the forward and backward directions of the input sequence
 - **Attention Layer**: An Attention Mechanism is introduced to allow the model to focus on the most relevant parts of the input sequence, improving its ability to understand the nuances of conversation
-- **Second LSTM Layer**: This additional LSTM layer, with `128 units`, further processes the output from the attention layer.
-Another `30% dropout` is applied for regularization, followed by batch normalization to stabilize the training process.
+- **Second LSTM Layer**: This additional LSTM layer, with 128 units, further processes the output from the attention layer.
+Another 30% dropout is applied for regularization, followed by batch normalization to stabilize the training process.
 - **Dropout Layers**: Used for regularization to prevent overfitting, with a dropout rate of 0.3.
 - **Model Compilation**: The model is compiled with the Adam optimizer and sparse categorical crossentropy as the loss function, suitable for multi-class classification tasks like next-word prediction.
 Gradient clipping (with clipnorm=1.0) is applied to prevent exploding gradients and ensure stable training.
 Accuracy is used as the evaluation metric.
 - **Dense Layer**: A 64-unit fully connected layer with ReLU activation to introduce non-linearity.